ORCID iD 0000-0003-1315-6584.

 Spencer has undertaken a number of outreach activities.
 These have included hosting creative writing workshops in the Glamorganshire Record Office; leading psychogeographical derives across Cardiff, following the lost route of the Glamorganshire Canal; and chairing the English-language Panel for the 2012 Wales Book of the Year Award.

+In November 2017 Spencer led 'Your first digital story' workshop for the Being Human Festive at the National Videogame Arcade.
 In March 2017 Spencer was involved with The Writers' Conference in association with Writing East Midlands, hosted by the School of English.
 On 31st October 2015 Spencer led a Gothic workshop 'Cloaked in Ink' as part of Sheffield's Off the Shelf literary festival.

 Undergraduate Modules: Creative Writing Practice; Creative Writing Craft; Advanced Writing Practice; Digital Story: Craft & Technique

 Postgraduate Modules: Creative Writing: Conventions and Techniques; Letters, Literary Journals and Online Writing (with Jon McGregor)